-VPNs like anything tech are not infallible and anything from an internet connection issue to a wrong button click could lead to disconnection.
+VPNs like anything tech is not infallible and anything from an internet connection issue to a wrong button click could lead to disconnection.

 When torrenting, this means your activity could end up leaking outside the secure VPN connection.
-That why having a type of network lock is useful.
+That is why having a type of network lock is useful.

 Thankfully ExpressVPN has the useful Kill Switch which cuts your connection to the internet if your VPN connection drops.
 This worked well in our tests and on the odd occasion our connection dropped, the ExpressVPN app cut the connection to the internet instantly until reconnection was established.

 In light of recent incidents from multiple VPNs (ExpressVPN not included), it's worth considering the security of your VPN service's servers.